-Undergraduate Instruction Applicant is a graduate teaching assistant holding a master's do 18 graduate semester hours in the teaching discipline.
-Applicant (G a faculty member experienced in the teaching discipline, regular insperiodic evaluations.
-TA) must have direct supervision b Applicant holds, at minimum, a master's degree in the teaching a concentration in the teaching discipline (minimum of 18 graduate discipline).
-Graduate Instruction Applicant holds an earned doctorate/terminal degree in the tead discipline ching discipline or a related Applicant holds graduate faculty status.
-If Applicant is new to to apply for graduate faculty status during the first year of employment graduate faculty status to teach courses with a 5000 level or higher. .
-Faculty member must have Alternate Justification for Those Not Meeting Degree or Gradu-Applicant qualifies for an exception to the educational requirem demonstrated competencies and achievements that contribute to ef learning outcomes.
-Where an exception is requested, provide the justipporting documentation to this request.
-For faculty justified by alto be more varied and include evidence of appropriate workforce experewards and recognitions, letters of reference which refer to the readocuments which provide evidence to support the justification.
-A vitigenerated documents do not provide the appropriate level of documentation independent of the faculty members. ent stated above by other fective teaching and student stification below and attach the emative means, documentation matrience, applicable licenses, relevants on for the justification, and other a/resume, web pages, or other selfmentation envisioned by this Proficiency in Oral and Written Communication TBR Policy requires that "all faculty at Board of Regents institution written English." utions are proficient in oral and Applicant meets TBR requirements for oral and written English proficiency.
+Undergraduate Instruction Applicant is a graduate teaching assistant holding a master's degree in the teaching discipline or 18 graduate semester hours in the teaching discipline.
+Applicant (GTA) must have direct supervision by a faculty member experienced in the teaching discipline, regular in-service training, and planned or periodic evaluations.
+Applicant holds, at minimum, a master's degree in the teaching discipline or a master's degree with a concentration in the teaching discipline (minimum of 18 graduate semester hours in the teaching discipline).
+Graduate Instruction Applicant holds an earned doctorate/terminal degree in the tead discipline thing discipline or a related Applicant holds graduate faculty status.
+If Applicant is new to the apply for graduate faculty status during the first year of employment graduate faculty status to teach courses with a 5000 level or higher. .
+Faculty member must have Alternate Justification for Those Not Meeting Degree or Graduate Hour Requirements Applicant qualifies for an exception to the educational requirement stated above by other demonstrated competencies and achievements that contribute to effective teaching and student learning outcomes.
+Where an exception is requested, provide the justification below and attach the supporting documentation to this request.
+For faculty justified by alternative means, documentation may be more varied and include evidence of appropriate workforce experience, applicable licenses, relevant rewards and recognitions, letters of reference which refer to the reason for the justification, and other documents which provide evidence to support the justification.
+A vita/resume, web pages, or other self- generated documents do not provide the appropriate level of documentation envisioned by this standard.
+Rather, documentation independent of the faculty member should be provided.
+Proficiency in Oral and Written Communication TBR Policy requires that "all faculty at Board of Regents institutions are proficient in oral and written English."
+Applicant meets TBR requirements for oral and written English proficiency.
 Approval: Department Chair Date: College Dean Date: Vice President (for exceptions) Date: 11/7/14